The entire book appears at this link with chapters added after appearing online:

 That evening a warm dimly lit place calls out for Tyger’s

 attention.
-It is the Blue Bayou, a tavern that transforms itself
+‘Tis the Blue Bayou, a tavern that transforms itself

-business on Tuesday anyway, so the proprietor figures he can
+business anyway, so why not, the proprietor figures he can

 chance the poetry crowd.
 A good news-bad news dichotomy has